 We know your credit card information is important, and we have an obligation to protect that information at all costs.
 Because of the trust you place in us, we maintain these important standards and expectations to ensure your information is always safe:

 - Unencrypted credit card information is not stored outside of designated systems.
 It is never stored in email, shared drives, etc.

 - An automated encryption process is invoked in the event that credit card information is received via email.

 - Credit card PINs are not stored under any circumstances.

 - Hard copy documents with credit card numbers are only kept as long as they are needed for business purposes, and are always secured in locked storage areas.

 - Hard copy documents with credit card numbers have all but the last four digits blacked out prior to storage or destruction.

 - Only employees with a need to know have access to credit card information.

 If you have questions about how your sensitive information is kept confidential, please contact your Finance Advisor.
-I am always available for questions, too, at email@example.com.
+I am always available to answer questions, too, at firstname.lastname@example.org.